CASE #11 – PERKINS V. HART ET AL. (EDLA)

 Deputies Kyle Hart and Ryan Moring first drove to Ms. Perkins’ residential street in response to an anonymous complaint of someone operating a motorcycle in a dangerous manner.
 After extended questioning, during which Ms. Perkins assured the deputies that she had not committed any traffic violations, the deputies stormed onto Ms. Perkins’ property and arrested her.
 The deputies violently seized Ms. Perkins by the arms and forced her to the ground, pressing her face into the pavement and digging their knees and elbows into her back and legs.
 Deputy Hart in particular kept Ms. Perkins pinned to the ground and pressed his forearm into her windpipe with his entire body weight as she gasped “you’re choking me!”

-Ms. Perkins’ minor son recorded the incident on his phone.
+Ms. Perkins’ son De’Shaun, who was 14 at the time, recorded the incident on his phone.
 In an unconstitutional attempt to stop the recording, Deputy Moring blocked the camera’s view of Ms. Perkins and drew his Taser, pointing it directly at the 14-year-old, who objected: “you can’t tase a child.”
 Deputy Moring responded: “watch me.”
+Since the incident, Mr. Johnson was diagnosed with post-traumatic stress disorder and received treatment as a result.

 Stay Informed